 - Mini TOSLINK cable (thin but small form factor

 The USB cable and bands is pretty much standard for amp packages these days but kudos for giving the USB cable a splash of red and keeping the color scheme all Creative.
 The optical cable is a nice bonus.
 Not too many will throw in a decent optical cable.
-Currently the Aurender Flow came packaged with one which we are reviewing also and despite it being rather a bit more high end than the Creative one, the Creative cable is lighter and smaller and better for on the go.
+Currently, the Aurender Flow came packaged with one which we are reviewing also and despite it being rather a bit more high end than the Creative one, the Creative cable is lighter and smaller and better for on the go.
 I still would love to see one more optical short cable around 5cm just for pure portability with say an AK series DAP but otherwise no complaints.

 The funky little desktop stand though had me in raptures.
 Sad really that things like that can move a grown man but it occurred to me that most simply throw in a few blister pads for feet and call it a day but Creative actually came out with a rather useful little stand and holding device that is more than just ornamental.
 The stand itself is a fairly rigid and sturdy plastic with a gold plated metal threaded mount on the side.

-Not only does it negate the need to stick yet another set of 3M blister pads on the base and gum up the E5 rather well designed exterior but it does also come with a threaded mount for fastening onto various microphone stands.
+Not only does it negate the need to stick yet another set of 3M blister pads on the base and gum up the E5 rather well-designed exterior but it does also come with a threaded mount for fastening onto various microphone stands.
 One of the key selling points of the E5 is the microphone capabilities combined with its customization potential on the software side and since most mic users (myself included) would prefer a stand mount the E5 threaded mount is spot on for using with a mic stand.

-The E5’s build and form factor looks more like traditional portable amp rather than the slim type you see on FiiO and Cayin or Ibasso’s new D Zero MK2.
+The E5’s build and form factor look more like traditional portable amp rather than the slim type you see on FiiO and Cayin or Ibasso’s new D Zero MK2.
 It is roughly the same length and height as a Cypher Labs Solo -DB but not quite as wide.
 It is though much stubbier than the Cayin C5 and slightly less so by around 2cm than the FiiO E18.
 All 3 pale into comparison with the Ibasso D Zero MK2 which is 75% with the height of the E18 and Cayin C5 and 30% of the height of the Sound Blaster E5.
 The D Zero Mk2 is also shorter and thinner by around 15% over the Sound Blaster E5.

 Build and Physical features